federicogiannini13/dyncpnn/README.md

 # DYNcPNN
+This repository accompanies the paper "Dynamic Continuous Progressive Neural Networks for Evolving Streaming Time Series" by Federico Giannini, Giacomo Ziffer, and Emanuele Della Valle (Politecnico di Milano).

-This repository contains the code used for the experimentation shown in the paper.
+It contains the full implementation of the proposed DYNcPNN model and the code used to run the experiments presented in the paper.

 ## 1) Installation
 execute: